cchitsiang/awesome-stars/README.md

 ## TypeScript

+- [Skyscanner/backpack](https://github.com/Skyscanner/backpack) - Backpack Design System for the Web
+- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source, local-first Figma for React.
+Design directly in your live React app and publish your changes to code.
 - [solana-developers/program-examples](https://github.com/solana-developers/program-examples) - A repository of Solana program examples
 - [panoratech/Panora](https://github.com/panoratech/Panora) - One API to connect your data sources to your LLMs
 - [TheEdoRan/next-safe-action](https://github.com/TheEdoRan/next-safe-action) - Type safe and validated Server Actions in your Next.js project.
-- [fuma-nama/fumadocs](https://github.com/fuma-nama/fumadocs) - The beautiful docs framework for Next.js.
+- [fuma-nama/fumadocs](https://github.com/fuma-nama/fumadocs) - The beautiful docs framework with Next.js.
 Alternative to Nextra
 - [figma/sds](https://github.com/figma/sds) - Simple Design System (SDS) is a base design system that shows how Figma’s Variables, Styles, Components, and Code Connect can be used alongside a React codebase to form a complete picture of a respons
 - [meltylabs/melty](https://github.com/meltylabs/melty) - Chat first code editor.
 To download the packaged app:
 - [mehatab/fettle](https://github.com/mehatab/fettle) - Free GitHub-powered beautiful status page utilizing GitHub Pages, Actions, and Issues for real-time updates and incident management.
 Make sure to share love by giving it a star.🌟
 - [OpenCTI-Platform/opencti](https://github.com/OpenCTI-Platform/opencti) - Open Cyber Threat Intelligence Platform
 - [bufbuild/protobuf-es](https://github.com/bufbuild/protobuf-es) - Protocol Buffers for ECMAScript.
 The only JavaScript Protobuf library that is fully-compliant with Protobuf conformance tests.
-- [CEREBRUS-MAXIMUS/Surfer-Data](https://github.com/CEREBRUS-MAXIMUS/Surfer-Data) - Export your personal data in one click
+- [Surfer-Org/Protocol](https://github.com/Surfer-Org/Protocol) - Open-source framework for exporting and building applications off of your personal data.
 - [bernaferrari/FigmaToCode](https://github.com/bernaferrari/FigmaToCode) - Generate responsive pages and apps on HTML, Tailwind, Flutter and SwiftUI.
-- [yournextstore/yournextstore](https://github.com/yournextstore/yournextstore) - Modern Commerce with Next.js and Stripe as the backend.
+- [yournextstore/yournextstore](https://github.com/yournextstore/yournextstore) - Your Next Store: Modern Commerce with Next.js and Stripe as the backend.
-- [unjs/nitro](https://github.com/unjs/nitro) - Next Generation Server Toolkit.
+- [nitrojs/nitro](https://github.com/nitrojs/nitro) - Next Generation Server Toolkit.
 Create web servers with everything you need and deploy them wherever you prefer.
 - [deepkit/deepkit-framework](https://github.com/deepkit/deepkit-framework) - A new full-featured and high-performance TypeScript framework
 - [pezzolabs/pezzo](https://github.com/pezzolabs/pezzo) - 🕹️ Open-source, developer-first LLMOps platform designed to streamline prompt design, version management, instant delivery, collaboration, troubleshooting, observability and more.
 - [lukasoppermann/design-tokens](https://github.com/lukasoppermann/design-tokens) - 🎨 Figma plugin to export design tokens to json in an amazon style dictionary compatible format.